In addition to making the posterior portion of my anatomy really, really sore, work has also taught me many valuable lessons.

 I even took to walking outside the mall—all to no avail.
 After a heated meeting with the floor manager, I resigned myself to wearing the bloody jacket.

-Lesson: You always have enemies.
+Lesson: There is always someone looking to undermine you.
 Watch your back.

 I graduated from college in the early-eighties.
 Like now, the economy wasn’t very good.
 It especially wasn’t very good if you were an English major.
 I worked temporary jobs during the day and one of the most-dangerous jobs in America at night.